lysardz/Modular-Tweening-System/README.md

 - Capable of expanding toward **object transform tweening states**, or **any values needing lerping in code.**
 ## Goals of this project.
 The original purpose of making this system, was to drive the animation of an SDF button project I had made.
-Instead of using seperate images for complex motions, I opted to create and drive the effects in a shader.
+Instead of using separate images for complex motions, I opted to create and drive the effects in a shader.
 In this repo, I reapplied the system to a 3D object for demo purposes and to show its capabilities.

 You can find the project [here](https://chain-collision-39b.notion.site/SDF-Buttons-and-Animation-System-Setup-2e993cf6835a80728d9be448a5bbd4fa?source=copy_link), and here is a preview of the effect: